ssenmosip/mosip-temp-documentation/Steps-to-Install-and-use-PostgreSql-Version-10.2-on-RHEL-7.5.md

     $ sudo systemctl status postgresql-10
     $ sudo systemctl stop postgresql-10

-    To changing default port 5432 to 9001 and connection + buffer size we need to edit the postgresql.conf file from below path
-    PostgreSQL is running on default port 5432. you decide to change the default port, please ensure that your new port number does not conflict with any services running on that port.
+To changing default port 5432 to 9001 and connection + buffer size we need to edit the postgresql.conf file from below path PostgreSQL is running on default port 5432. you decide to change the default port, please ensure that your new port number does not conflict with any services running on that port.

 Steps to change the default port :

 Open the file  and modify the below changes

     $ sudo vi /var/lib/pgsql/10/data/postgresql.conf

     listen_addresses = '*'   (changed to * instead of local host )
     port = 9001       ( uncomment port=5432 and change the port number
     ###### Open the port 9001 from the VM

+Use below command to open the port 9001 from RHEL 7.5 VM

     $ sudo firewall-cmd --zone=public --add-port=9001/tcp --permanent
     $ sudo firewall-cmd --reload

 To increase the buffer size and number of postgreSql connection same fine modify the below changes also

     $ sudo vi /var/lib/pgsql/10/data/postgresql.conf

     unix_socket_directories = '/var/run/postgresql, /tmp' max_connections = 1000
     shared_buffers = 2GB

+Start the service:

     $ sudo systemctl start postgresql-10

 To change the default password

 Login to postgrsql

     $ sudo su postgres